huthaifa-abd/Project-Nightowl/README.md

 # Project Nightowl

- Nightowl us an intelligent surveillance tracking system utilizing IoT / Bigdata Technologies
+ Nightowl is an intelligent surveillance tracking system utilizing IoT / Bigdata Technologies

 # Summary
  The solution processes surveillance camera streams to identify faces and license plates generating live tracking data on a 3d world map.